-The search for happiness has been a topic in popular psychology recently and the consensus of several gurus has been that we humans are wired to be most content when our lives are focused on love and work.
+The search for happiness is a popular psychology topic and the consensus of several gurus has been that we humans are wired to be most content when our lives are focused on love and work.
 Love can mean all forms of intimate social interaction, and work can mean any regular organized effort toward a valued goal.
-15 Ideas for Keeping Romance Alive Year-Round

 One way promising way to maximize happiness is to strive, together, toward the valued goal of improving the most intimate relationship in your life.
-Learning how to make one another happy can be seen as a valued goal for anyone in a relationship.
-Happiness in relationship can be approached by this five skills.
-Improvement in these skills is noticeable and measurable; progress can generate increased satisfaction quickly.
-Framing and sharing these skills to improve the quality of your relationship can enhance bonding.
-How To (Re)Ignite the Romance
+Learning how to make one another happy can be seen as a valued goal for anyone in relationships.